EvoStream/ems_user_guide/_posts/2016-01-01-emsconfigfile.md

 },
 ```

-**Note:**
+**Notes:**

-Authentication is disabled if the "authentication" block in the "config.lua" file is missing or incomplete.
+1. Authentication is disabled if the "authentication" block in the "config.lua" file is missing or incomplete.
 For RTMP protocol, authentication is disabled if the "auth.xml" file is missing or contains a "false" setting.
 For RTSP protocol, authentication is disabled if "authenticatePlay" in the "rtsp" block is omitted or set to "false".

+2. Scripts are available for creating certificates and keys for EMS.
+Please refer to our GitHub files [here](https://github.com/EvoStream/evostream_addons/tree/master/certificates_and_keys) for details.

 ### eventLogger